sfigg/commercialization-public/customize/desktop/windows-updates-during-oobe.md

 ![Windows Update during OOBE desktop experience](images/wu-oobe-desktop-experience.png)

-Depending on the size of the update, and the strength of the user's network connection, this download may be time-consuming and may impact device performance.
+The size of the update, and the user's network conditions, will determine the download time.

 If the user does not download non-critical Windows Updates during OOBE, they can download them at any time of their choosing once they reach the desktop from the **Settings** app.